iLVL-Key/FFXI/gearswap/readme.md

 <summary>SAM</summary>

-Version 14.9
+Version 15.0
 - Overhauled the way Weapon Skills are handled.
+Dramatically simplified WS code.
 Removed the Capped TP and Attack Cap WS sets.
 Will now look for a "sets[Weapon Skill Name].high_buff" set when above the Attack Cap Threshold.
 This allows for setting specific gear per WS instead of a single set that overlays on top of any given WS set.
 - Added Chocobo Circuit to the list of Town Zones.
 - Adjusted a lot of set names to be easier to read using snake_case.
 - Adjusted Notifications to clear after joining a party.